Cluster Data with a Self-Organizing Map

 [net,tr] = train(net,x);

 During training, the training window opens and displays the training progress.
-To interrupt training at any point, click Stop Training.
+You can interrupt training at any point by clicking the stop button .

 Test the network.
 After the network has been trained, you can use it to compute the network outputs.

 For SOM training, the weight vector associated with each neuron moves to become the center of a cluster of input vectors.
 In addition, neurons that are adjacent to each other in the topology should also move close to each other in the input space, therefore it is possible to visualize a high-dimensional inputs space in the two dimensions of the network topology.
 The default SOM topology is hexagonal; to view it, enter the following commands.

 In this figure, each of the hexagons represents a neuron.
 The grid is 10-by-10, so there are a total of 100 neurons in this network.
 There are four features in each input vector, so the input space is four-dimensional.
 The weight vectors (cluster centers) fall within this space.

 Because this SOM has a two-dimensional topology, you can visualize in two dimensions the relationships among the four-dimensional cluster centers.
 One visualization tool for the SOM is the weight distance matrix (also called the U-matrix).

 To view the U-matrix, click SOM Neighbor Distances in the training window.